sdu-concurrency/dio-website/website/activities.md

 <h2 style="margin-bottom:50px;">The activities of DIO include</h2>

-#### Promoting collaborations
+#### Collaborations

 We promote collaboration in research and innovation, by supporting joint projects, meet-ups, and the creation of consortia.

 <br>

-#### Maintaining the SDU Digital Business Club
+#### SDU Digital Business Club

 We maintain a registry of companies and other external organisations interested in collaborations on Digital Technology.

 <br>

-#### Managing the SDU Talent Fellowship
+#### SDU Talent Fellowship

-Beyond managing the Talent Fellowship, we foster further recruitment opportunities for both international and national students.
+We manage the Talent Fellowship and foster further recruitment opportunities for both international and national students.

 <br>

 #### Advanced Education

-Discussing with businesses the potential for new (post-)education initiatives (e.g., intensive workshops), regarding digitalisation and computational science.
+We discuss with businesses the potential for new (post-)education initiatives (e.g., intensive workshops), regarding digitalisation and computational science.

 </div>
 </div>